All Episodes

 I mean, he came in with a tough situation.

-I mean, it was a big show to fill and this wasn't something that he was necessarily totally knowledgeable and had to do a lot of learning to get in there.
+I mean, it was a big show to fill, and this wasn't something that he was necessarily totally knowledgeable and had to do a lot of learning to get in there.

-And so, you know, The odds were against him when he came in here, but he did it, and he got in there, and he was a professional about it, and he kept it going.
+But he did it, and he got in there, and he was a professional about it, and he kept it going.

 Anything you want to say to Mike in regards to that?

-He's been very gracious, and I want to be very gracious, and I think that Mike Siegel did take on a very, very tough task.
+And I think that Mike Siegel did take on a very, very tough task.

 I know I don't look at it that way.